kuang-j-wei/neetcode/notes/dsa-beginners.md

 *for us to remove in the middle, we have to arrive at that point, which still would take O(n) anyway

 So overall, **arrays are still better for most cases because the advantage in insert/remove is handicapped by the O(n) of i-th element access anyway**

+## Queues
+* Differ from a stack in that it's FIFO
+The main requirement is enqueue and dequeue both need to be O(1)

+This can be achieved with linked lists.

+Could be done with arrays too, but you would need to shift data as we enqueue and dequeue so that would take O(n)